asainnp/fgnotify/README.md

 Example run:
 > sudo fgnotify "new mail in inbox"

-Running such command on tty / some X remote terminal / crone / detached process / remote SSH,
+Running it inside tty /some X remote terminal /crone /detached process /remote SSH / inputrcKeyBind ...
 ... should display message on active-foreground tty console of computer running this process.
 over underlaying shell/screen/tmux/login, that runs in the tty.